-The College provides academic majors in 18 arts and sciences disciplines, all leading to the Bachelor of Arts degree.
-In addition, combined and joint degree programs are offered in several other disciplines-including engineering, dentistry, Jewish education, Jewish studies, optometry, podiatry, and social work-in conjunction with the University's graduate schools and other leading universities.
+The College provides academic majors in 15 arts and sciences disciplines, all leading to the Bachelor of Arts degree.
+In addition, combined and joint degree programs are offered in several other disciplines-including engineering, dentistry, Jewish education, Jewish studies, optometry, and podiatry-in conjunction with the University's graduate schools and other leading universities.